IJCAI-ECAI 2026 Accepted Papers · Survey Track

 Across these stages, we summarize current capabilities and limitations and identify key open challenges for clinical deployment.
 In addition, we provide an overview of 18 publicly available datasets, highlighting their scope and annotations.
 We hope this survey will stimulate further research toward reliable and clinically deployable AI systems for endoscopic surgery.SVComputer VisionSVMultidisciplinary Topics and Applications -

-Towards Automated Kernel Generation in the Era of LLMs: A Survey
+Towards Automated Kernel Generation in the Era of LLMs

 Towards Vision-Spatiotemporal Fusion in Traffic Forecasting: A Survey on Cross-Modal Alignment